teshi24/PASSION-Bias-Evaluation/README.md

 ### Fairness Evaluation as of Bachelor Thesis "Demographic Biases in Dermatology AI"
+TODO: Fix docu!!!, include docu of the configs file

 **Note: The code still must be cleaned and pushed to the original project, which will be done in the following days (as of 6.6.2025).**

 The evaluator class got introduced to evaluate fairness.
 Also, the stratified splits experiment can be executed with this class.